Simon Pryce

-Simon James Pryce (born 7 March 1972) is an Australian children's entertainer, singer and actor.
+Simon James Pryce is an Australian children's entertainer, singer and actor.
 He is best known for his work as the Red Wiggle of The Wiggles since 2013, and also for the children's show The Kingdom of Paramithi.

 Early life and education

 Pryce, whose grandparents were opera singers, started performing at an early age.
 He studied drama at the University of Western Sydney.

 Career

 Theatre

 He has performed in several musicals, including Cats as Old Deuteronomy, Masterpiece: The Music of Andrew Lloyd Webber, Witches of Eastwick, Villain of Flowers, South Pacific, Fidelio with Opera Australia, and The Sunshine Club with the Sydney Theatre Company.
 He also played the title role in a 2007-09 Australian production of Phantom of the Opera over 100 times.

 Television

 Pryce has appeared in numerous TV shows and films, including Water Rats, All Saints, Home and Away and Hunt Angels.
 In July 2018, he appeared on Season 2 of Australian Ninja Warrior together with his personal trainer wife, Lauren Hannaford.
 In September 2020, Pryce was revealed to be the "Puppet" on The Masked Singer Australia, placing fourth on the second season of the show.